fernseed/fernseed.github.io/the-second-room/_posts/2013-06-18-part-fifteen.md

 In the light: a smokey drift.
 Clouds overhead, perhaps.

 In the darkness: everything beyond three-square-boxes is a spinning mess of specks and black.
 Your breathing normalises.
 Faintly audible somewhere off to your right is a long _click scratch_, closer than the rain, a wood-on-wood sound, with a ricketing or ratcheting behind it.
 You wonder if there is some path towards it from this new space.
-All the while you listen for a chase, perhaps the entity-from-the-table is now the entity-just-beyond-the-curtain, observing your headless torso and limbs.
+All the while you listen for a chase, perhaps the entity-from-the table is now the entity-just-beyond-the-curtain, observing your headless torso and limbs.
 You self-consciously act out your movements, your breathing and fidgeting under strict control, as though you are being watched, as though you are trying to communicate to that audience.

 In the light: nothing.